 - 1. When a student gives notice of cancellation, the school shall charge the amount of at least the following for each semester: - a.
-The student will be refunded their seat deposit in full if they withdraw for any reason before the first day of class. - b.
-When notice of cancellation is given after the student's completion of the first day of class attendance, but prior to the student's completion of 5% of the first semester, the school may retain 10% of the tuition, and 10% of fees, and 100% of the cost of the Toolkit if applicable. - c.
-When a student has completed in excess of 5% of the first semester the school may charge part of the tuition and other course fees in accordance with the following: - (1) During the first 20% of each semester, the school shall charge at least 30% of the tuition and fees for that semester and 100% of the cost of the toolkit. - (2) During the second 20% of each semester, the school shall charge at least 60% of the tuition and fees for that semester and 100% of the cost of the cost of the toolkit. - (3) During the third 20% of each semester, the school shall charge at least 90% of the tuition and fees for that semester and 100% of the cost of the cost of the toolkit. - (4) In cases of withdrawal after 60% of the semester, the school will charge tuition and other course fees in full for that semester and 100% of the cost of the cost of the toolkit. - 2.
-Students who receive books through the book voucher program will be charged in full for all books they receive.
+The student will be refunded their tuition, including seat deposit, in full if they withdraw for any reason before the seventh calendar day from the first scheduled day of class. - b.
+The student will be refunded 50% of their tuition if they withdraw for any reason between the eighth and fourteenth calendar day from the first scheduled day of class. - c.
+Beginning on the fifteenth calendar day from the first scheduled day of class, the student will not receive a tuition refund. - 2.
+Students who are issued books will be charged in full for all books they receive.
 Books are non-returnable and non-refundable. - 3.
-Any case which hardship or where other circumstances beyond the control of the student exist, preventing them from completing the course, the school shall make a reasonable and fair settlement for both parties. - 4.
+Students who are issued toolkits will be charged in full for all tools received.
+Toolkits are non-returnable and non-refundable. - 4.
+Any case which hardship or where other circumstances beyond the control of the student exist, preventing them from completing the course, the school shall make a reasonable and fair settlement for both parties. - 5.
 For withdrawn students, all refunds are calculated based on the date of withdrawal and will be paid within thirty (30) days of the documented drop date (date of determination).
-The documented drop date is determined according to whichever of the following applies: - a. by the date of written notice from the student; - b. by the date of administrative/faculty withdrawal; - c. the date the student exceeds the attendance policy if no notice is given. - 5.
+The documented drop date is determined according to whichever of the following applies: - a. by the date of written notice from the student; - b. by the date of administrative/faculty withdrawal; - c. the date the student exceeds the attendance policy if no notice is given. - 6.
 Students entitled to a refund do not need to submit a written notice of cancellation in order to receive their refund.
-The unexplained absence of a student from school for more than 5% of program length shall constitute constructive notice of cancellation to the school.
-For purposes of cancellation, the date shall be the date the student exceeds the attendance policy. - 6.
+The unexplained absence of a student from school that results in the violation of the attendance policy shall constitute constructive notice of cancellation to the school.
+For purposes of cancellation, the date shall be the date the student exceeds the attendance policy. - 7.
 The school shall refund all monies paid in any of the following circumstances: - a. the school did not provide the prospective student with a copy of the student's valid enrollment agreement and access to a current course catalog and student handbook; - b. the school cancels or discontinues the course of instruction in which the student has enrolled; - c. the school fails to conduct classes on days or times scheduled, detrimentally affecting the student.